gaultier/blog/roll_your_own_memory_profiling.md

 The text file ends with a trailer which is crucial for symbolication (to transform memory addresses into source code locations), which on Linux is trivial to get: This is just a copy of the file `/proc/self/maps`.
 It lists of the loaded libraries and at which address they are.

-I have not implemented it myself but a quick lookup shows that the other major operating systems have a similar capability, named differently:
+I have not implemented it myself but a quick internet search shows that the other major operating systems have a similar capability, named differently:
 - Windows: `VirtualQuery`
 - macOS: `mach_vm_region_info`
 - FreeBSD: `procstat_getvmmap`